OUR MOVE TO CO-EDUCATION

 The total number of school places available will not change.
 One of the key benefits of Farlington is that, as a smaller school, every child is personally known and valued for the contribution they make to our community.
 We believe this adds huge value to the very special educational experience here.

-What do you expect the girl/boy ratio to be in the next five years?
+What do you expect the girl/boy ratio to be over the next few years?

-We expect a gradual transition to a fully co-educational environment with boys making up 10-15% of the school in 2020 and around 50% by 2024.
+We expect a gradual transition to a fully co-educational environment, with boys making up around 50% by 2024.

 Will class sizes increase as a result of the changes?